wp-plugins/abase/readme.txt

 	<li><strong>emailbcc</strong> - emailbcc="" specify blind copy email address(es).
 Either a specific email address or a column name that contains an email address. emailto must be specified to send a email.
 	<li><strong>emailcc</strong> - emailcc="" specify copy email address(es).
 Either a specific email address or a column name that contains an email address. emailto must be specified to send a email.
 	<li><strong>emailfrom</strong> - emailfrom="" specify from email address.
 Either a specific email address or a column name that contains an email address. emailto must be specified to send a email.
+	<li><strong>emailorigin</strong> - emailorigin="" specifies origin information to add to the tail of every email. emailorigin="p" will display the page URL, emailorigin="r" will display the remote IP address of the browser, emailorigin="n" specifies nothing is to be displayed.
+When emailorigin="" is not specified then both the page URL and the remote IP address are displayed.
 	<li><strong>emailsubject</strong> - emailsubject="" specify email subject. emailto must be specified to send a email.
 	<li><strong>emailto</strong> - emailto="" specify email recipient.
 Either a specific email address or a column name that contains an email address.
 Only one email can be sent per shortcode execution.
 	<li><strong>fields</strong> - fields=" &lt;field_spec&gt; ( , &lt;field_spec&gt; )" - Specifies the column names to be displayed in record view.
 Record view is a two column table with the field names in the first column and the values in the second column.